 REED CITY – When an iPhone user dials a number for pizza or when a firefighter operates the controls for a hydraulic generator on a fire truck, they have one thing in common: both are using sensing technology pioneered years ago by a Reed City Corporation.
 Devices that were the stuff of fiction 20 years ago are being mass-produced today, but some of their elements were first imagined by engineers employed by Norman Rautiola.

-“What we all dreamed about In the 1980s has come to pass.
+“What we all dreamed about has come to pass.
 It’s being used widely,” Rautiola said.

 Rautiola was the first to develop the touch screen Interface now in use in Apple’s iPhone and iPod.